sourceallies/beanoh/readme.txt

 == Overview
-Beanoh is a simple open source way to verify you Spring context.
+Beanoh, pronounced \'beanˌō\, is a simple open source way to verify you Spring context.
 Teams that leverage Beanoh spend less time focusing on configuring Spring and more time adding business value.